 None - except of course, lunchtime and break-time!
 If you are not in a class, you are on non-contact time.
-You may well choose to take your non-contact time at home, however this privilege will be rescinded should you need additional support to ensure expected progress.
+You may well choose to take your non-contact time at home (subject to pandemic restrictions), however this privilege will be rescinded should you need additional support to ensure expected progress.
 You are expected to study during your non-contact time.